 The current state of limbo in terms of CBD regulation makes it hard to find companies like CBDfx who offer CBD wax that will deliver your desired effects without exposing you to toxins or other harmful substances.
 That said, here are five tips you can follow to find the best CBD wax despite the industry’s current state of regulatory flux:

 1. Check the Form the CBD Concentrate Is In

 As we’ve already covered, the different forms of CBD concentrate all have different attributes.
 Here at CBDfx, we’ve decided that CBD wax is the most stable and simplest type of CBD concentrate to use, and it’s also relatively easy to make sure that CBD wax is free from impurities.

 While there are multiple ways to make cannabidiol-rich wax, most types of this concentrate option are made with CO2 extraction, which is the cleanest type of hemp extraction process on the market.
-Dabbable CBD oil, on the other hand, is sometimes made with butane extraction, which leaves solvents behind that are harmful to your health.
+Some dabbable CBD oil, on the other hand, is made through butane extraction, which leaves solvents behind that are harmful to your health.
 It goes without saying that you should avoid these types of solvent-based extractions if at all possible.

 2. Find out Which Extraction Methods Were Used

 CO2 extraction is the only safe, solvent-free way to produce CBD concentrate.
 While there are tons of ways to derive CBD-rich hemp oil from cannabis, many of them have serious intrinsic flaws that could end up harming consumers.
 Butane extraction, for instance, is wasteful and dangerous; and other extraction methods might be even more harmful to your health.

 Reputable CBD concentrate producers like CBDfx won’t be shy in declaring the type of extraction process they use loud and clear.
 If a company doesn’t explicitly state that it uses CO2 to extract its hemp oil, then it probably uses harmful extraction methods instead.